Close

 • Compliance verification

-From short-term visitor permits to extended stay authorizations, this comprehensive guide provides authoritative insights into Israel's visa landscape, ensuring your travel plans align with current regulatory standards and immigration requirements.
+From the new ETA-IL authorization costing 25 NIS (approximately 7 USD) valid for two years to extended stay work permits and student visas, this comprehensive guide provides authoritative insights into Israel's visa landscape in 2026, ensuring your travel plans align with current regulatory standards and immigration requirements.

 02